Powerlearnproject/se-day1-assignment-EkenoJoseph/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Planning – This phase involves defining the project scope, objectives, budget, and timeline.
+Feasibility studies and risk assessments are conducted to ensure the project's viability.

+Requirement Analysis – Developers and stakeholders gather and document functional and non-functional requirements.
+This phase ensures a clear understanding of what the software should accomplish.

+Design – System architecture and software design are created based on the requirements.
+This includes UI/UX design, database structures, and overall system flow.

+Implementation (Coding) – Developers write and implement the actual code based on the design specifications.
+This phase transforms the planned system into a functional software product.

+Testing – The software undergoes rigorous testing to identify and fix bugs.
+Unit testing, integration testing, and user acceptance testing (UAT) ensure quality and functionality.

+Deployment – The tested software is released for use.
+It may be deployed in phases (incremental rollout) or fully launched, depending on the project's strategy.

+Maintenance – After deployment, the software is monitored for issues, updates, and improvements.
+Bug fixes, security patches, and enhancements are made as needed.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.